9th July, 2015

 So here are a few tips to help you work towards a resolution.

-Once you have this meeting there are 2 possible outcomes:
+Once you have this meeting there are two possible outcomes:

 In this case work on a plan to fix the problem.
 You need to establish a timeline to correct the issues, including correcting your systems if applicable and reviewing the history and making back pays where applicable.
 Of course it’s also really important to proactively communicate with all affected employees during this process.